 Sometimes the unexpected does happen, and you may not get the results you want or need to go to your first (or even second) choice university.
 But that’s what Clearing is for, and there are thousands of great courses available to choose from - so it’s by no means a second-rate option when it comes to choosing a course or university.

-In fact, by midnight on A-level results day in 2017, 11,180 students had secured a university place through Clearing (in comparison to just 5,570 in 2013), showing that this method of obtaining a place at university is increasing in popularity year on year.
+In fact, approximately 60,100 students secured a university place through Clearing in 2018, showing that this method of obtaining a place at university is increasing in popularity.

 Essentially, if you were given a conditional offer of a place at university but your exam results didn't go to plan, then you can use UCAS Clearing from results day to try and obtain a place on an alternative course.
 Clearing is usually available from July to October each year, but, similarly to Adjustment, you will want to check these dates on the UCAS website, as they are subject to change.